ibm-watson-data-lab/ibmseti/README.md

 Also, there is no need for the time and frequency bin edges for the plots.
 The simulated signals could be at any central frequency, and digitized at any sampling rate.
 However, the shape of the spectrogram produced in the code below transforms the data into the "standard" spectrogram/waterfall typically used to analyze the real archive-compamp files.
+Be sure to open files in `rb` mode.

 ```python
 rawdatafile = open('path/to/data/<uuid>.dat','rb')